hrebynakha/goit-devops/README.md

 To verify that connection is working we can forward port to local machine using `k9s` and open our application in browser:

 ![TestApp](./images/app-test.png)

+> WARNING: do not use this in production, it is just for testing
+> NOTE: all secret values are destroyed or replaced